 How can the Ombudsman be contacted?

 Each facility should display a poster about the Ombudsman Program, including contact information, in clear view.
 In Jefferson County, the Ombudsman representatives are Morgan Rhodes and Sheree Head.
 They can be reached at 1-800-AGE-LINE (1-800-243-5463).

 Our Volunteers Make a Life-Changing Difference

-A Long-Term Care Ombudsman Volunteer is educated and certified to visit his/her assigned facility regularly, talk with residents and their families and identify concerns, issues and complaints.
+A Long-Term Care Ombudsman Volunteer is educated and trained to visit his/her assigned facility regularly, talk with residents and their families and identify concerns, issues and complaints.
 All reports are then directed to the local Ombudsman for investigation.
 Volunteers gather information but do not independently address complaints and concerns with facility staff.

 - Observe and monitor the residents’ care and the quality of life